Student Loan Calculator

 How to Calculate a Student Loan Payment

-Use the calculator above to calculate the loan payment and get a useful amortization schedule, which shows the portion of the monthly payment that is paid toward principal and interest and the remaining monthly balance.
+Use the calculator above to calculate the loan payment and get a useful amortization schedule, which shows the portion of the monthly payment that is paid towards principal and interest and the remaining loan balance each month.

-You can also calculate the monthly payment on student loans the same way as other types of loans.
+You can also calculate the monthly payment for student loans the same way as other types of loans.

 Loan Payment Formula